 Hi, I’m Jenny and I teach busy people how to preserve healthy, homemade food in jars over on my blog, The Domestic Wildflower.
-If you are just starting your WW plan or if you are a life member, I can teach you how to make a healthy tomato sauce recipe for canning that will save you money and it's ONLY 4 POINTS FOR THE WHOLE JAR on all 3 WW Plans!
+If you are just starting your WW plan or if you are a life member, I can teach you how to make a healthy tomato sauce recipe for canning that will save you money and it's ONLY 4 POINTS FOR THE WHOLE JAR!

 How To Make A Healthy Tomato Sauce Recipe for Canning